johnpittman/finitestatemachine-js/README.md

 <h4>Breaking Changes...</h4>

-- Changed global variable name to FiniteStateMachine.
+- Changed global variable name to FiniteStateMachine but kept support for global FSM if one doesn't exist to avoid confilcts.
 - setCurrentState no longer tiggers the change events.
 Use triggerChangeEvents to explicity trigger events for the current state.
 - changeState has been deprecated to handleStateEvent.
 - changeState now takes a state as the parameter, changes the current state, and triggers the change events with the event.event data being undefined.